Martha Lewis

 Reason #3: Screens

-Now in our recent modern history, of course we have TV's, computer, tablets, smartphones, etc. that enable us to be connected and work 24/7.
-The blue light emitted from these screens suppresses melatonin, our sleepy hormone, making it hard to fall and stay asleep at night.
+Now in our recent modern history, of course, we have TVs, computers, tablets, smartphones, etc., that enable us to be connected and work 24/7.
+However, the blue light emitted from these screens suppresses melatonin, our sleepy hormone, making it hard to fall and stay asleep at night.

 Reason #4: Modern Society